ystskm/node-grunt-runner/README.md

 # grunt-runner, grun

-Support for execute grunt task easier.
+Support for executing grunt tasks.
 This module is not required CLI.

 ## Install